Translating Your Collection

 To configure the available languages for your collection:

-• Except for the default language, you are free to delete languages from your Active Languages list.
+Except for the default language, you are able to uninstall languages from your Active languages list.
 When you do, however, make sure that you are not currently navigating your Uwazi collection in the same language that you’re trying to delete.
-If you try to delete a language while the matching language option is toggled on within the main navigation menu, deletion will not work.
+If you try to delete a language while the matching language option is selected within the main navigation menu, deletion will not work.

 How to translate the Uwazi interface